 In present, all developed countries are interested in taking skilled labors from abroad.
 Denmark is no exception.
 Many Danish companies are forced to say no to orders because they don’t have enough manpower to deliver orders.

 Danes have got less number of children in the last 40 years.
 The birth rate is falling every year.
-Danish society will be unable to cope with the situation where there are many elderly people but less young workers.
+Danish society will be unable to cope with the situation where there are many elderly people but fewer young workers.

 Even in this situation, Denmark is not willing to take refugees because they are not qualified.
 On the other hand, migrated individuals are experienced, educated and skilled.
 They can contribute to the country from day one.